2026 Hands-On Review

 Approx $140

-The Blade R3 is a feature-rich budget contender.
-It includes interchangeable sieves to filter out fines, a powerful magnetic catch cup, and a clear external adjustment dial.
-It is a highly capable tool for those who love to experiment with particle distribution.
+Feature-rich budget contender.
+The Blade R3 includes interchangeable sieves to filter out fines, a powerful magnetic catch cup, and a clear external adjustment dial.
+Built for those who love to experiment with particle distribution.

-The defining feature is the integrated sieve system.
-By allowing users to shake out the finest dust (fines) or the largest chunks (boulders) after grinding, the Blade R3 gives you total control over your particle curve.
-This 'post-grind refinement' was previously a tedious extra step involving separate tools, but here it is baked directly into the workflow of the magnetic catch cup.
+Defining feature: integrated sieve system.
+Shake out the finest dust (fines) or the largest chunks (boulders) after grinding.
+Total control over your particle curve.
+Previously a tedious extra step involving separate tools.
+Here it's baked directly into the magnetic catch cup workflow.

 MHW-3Bomber has also leaned into a high-tensile 'Space Chassis' design.
 The aluminum build feels dense and premium, and the 24-magnet catch cup is one of the strongest we’ve tested, ensuring it never accidentally detaches mid-grind.
 For the experimental brewer who wants to play with technical variables like fines-reduction without buying a separate sifter, the R3 is a unique and valuable tool.